Hoggis/pythonML/README.md

 I will be pushing all of the work from the course that I am able to write without assistance to this repo.
 However, I will only push the work I do for the exercises.
 I will not publish the course material.

+## Main objectives of this project
+- Refresh knowledge with NumPy, Panda, Matplotlib, Seaborn
+- Become comfortable with Machine Learning

 Each of the sections will have their own README

 ## Completed work so far